 These are 9 mandatory holidays, but the autonomous regions may have to add to this list.
 Municipalities in the country may designate other holidays.
 Observance of holidays is always on the day they fall.
 Law entitles employees who work on public holidays to a 50% higher remuneration.

-Mandatory social security contributions are equal to 34.25% of an employee's gross income, out of which the employer contributes 23.25% and the balance 11% by the employee.
+Mandatory social security contributions are equal to 34.25% of an employee’s gross income, out of which the 23.75% contributed by the employer and the balance 11% by the employee.
 From the total social security fund, 20.21% goes towards providing old-age benefits, 4.29% is allocated as disability benefits, whereas survivor benefits account for 2.44%.
-The remainder of social security contribution funds sick leave, maternity/paternity leave, unemployment and family benefits, and workers' compensation.
+The remainder of social security contribution funds sick leave, maternity/paternity leave, unemployment and family benefits, and workers’ compensation.

 - Maternity Leave